man-group/arctic/docs/configuration.md

 export STRICT_WRITE_HANDLER_MATCH=1
 ```

-When strict match is enabled and handler fails to serialize without objects, users will reveive the the foolowing error:
+When strict match is enabled and handler fails to serialize without objects, users will receive the the following error:

 ```
 Traceback (most recent call last):